 My research pioneers an innovative devising model, offering new understandings in the fields of contemporary performance practice and performer training.
-Drawing on Jacques Lecoq’s pedagogy of the ‘poetic body’ and the writings of French philosopher Gaston Bachelard on the ‘poetics of imagination,’ I propose an interdisciplinary ‘embodied poetics’ for the actor-creator.
+Drawing on Jacques Lecoq’s pedagogy of the ‘poetic body’, the writings of French philosopher Gaston Bachelard on the ‘poetics of imagination’ and the French anthropologist Marcel Jousse, I propose an interdisciplinary ‘embodied poetics’ for the actor-creator.

 Bachelard, identifies the material elements of earth, air, fire and water as conductors of human imagination, ‘poeticising substances’ that guide our orientation to the world around us.
 My artistic practice and research interrogate this assertion by exploring the dynamic relationship between the human body, the environment and the imagination as a force for making new live and digital performance.
 This original and empowering approach offers infinite possibilities for a permanent renewal, expansion and transformation of practice.